SenseNet/sncom-resources/_docs/admin-ui-personal-settings.md

 ### Query widget

-You can define a custom query
+You can define a custom query with results using the Query widget.
+The `query` field should contain a content query, you can define the `columns` and define some controls to be shown or hidden.
+The fields are: `showColumnNames` (this also enables ordering), `showOpenInSearch` and `showRefresh`.

+The query widget has an additional mode that you can enable with the `countOnly` field - if you enable this, only the hit count will be displayed.

 ## Repositories